Dayan Khan

-Dayan Khan (/ˈdaɪən xɑːn/; Даян Хаан /mn/), born Batumöngke (Middle Mongol: /mn/, Modern Mongol: /mn/; 巴圖蒙克 Bātúméngkè; 1472–1517) was a khagan of the Northern Yuan dynasty, reigning from 1480 to 1517.
+Dayan Khan (/ˈdaɪən xɑːn/; Даян Хаан /mn/), born Batumöngke (Middle Mongol: /mn/, Modern Mongol: /mn/; 巴圖蒙克 Bātúméngkè; 1474–1517) was a khagan of the Northern Yuan dynasty, reigning from 1480 to 1517.
 During his rule, he reunited the Mongols under Chinggisid supremacy.
 His reigning title, "Dayan", means "the whole" or "long lasting" in Mongolian language as he was the longest reigning khagan of the unified Mongols.

-Dayan Khan eliminated Oirat and the great Khan of chagatai Altnaa power and abolished the taishi system used by both local and foreign warlords.
 Dayan Khan's victory at Dalan Tergin reunified the Mongols and solidified their identity as Chinggisid people.
 His decision to divide the six tumens of Eastern Mongolia as fiefs for his sons created decentralized but stable Borjigin rule over the Mongolian Plateau for a century.

 Childhood

 Batumongke was the son of Bayanmongke (Bayanmunh) (fl.
 1470–1480) the Bolkhu jinong (or crown prince/viceroy) of the Borjigin clan and Shiker Taiko (Shihir Taihu) of the Uriyangkhai in Mongolia.
 His paternal grandmother, Sechen, was a daughter of Esen Tayshi of the Oirats.
 Although Bolkhu and his family suffered through life's darkest hours during the reign of Esen and the internal conflict of the Northern Yuan dynasty, they were welcomed by his uncle (brother) Manduul Khan (r.
 1465–1467) soon after his coronation.

 Batumongke's father and his uncle Manduul had come to blows due to warlords' convictions, and Bayanmongke had fled and been murdered.
 Manduul's taishi Ismayil (also known as Isama) then took his wife Shikher and properties.
 In order to save Batumongke's life Shiker gave her child to the Bakhay family to nurse him.
 However, Temur-Qadag of the Tangud (already Mongolicized) took the child from Bakhay.
 Because of his Borjigin blood, Batumongke was well taken care of by the Mongol commoners and minor nobles.

 At the sudden death of Manduul Khan in 1467, Batumongke was five years old.
 Later he was adopted by Mandukhai Khatun, the widow of Manduul Khan.
 When Mandukhai's loyalists brought back Batumongke, he was suffering echinococcosis.
 Mandukhai had him treated and the boy recovered soon.